orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 ### Creating your own authentication middleware

-Out of the box, OrbitDB only checks your user's IPFS public keys to authenticate, if at all.
-This is purposeful: our philosophy is to provide maxmial flexibility.
-With regards to access, this could mean that you can either use a third-party application to verify access, such as "Log in with Metamask", or use custom application code to control access.
+Write access to databases is managed using OrbitDB's access controllers.
+Access controllers are flexible and extensible; you can either use the default, OrbitDBAccessController, or you can create your own.
+This means that you can use a third-party application to verify access, such as "Log in with Metamask", or use custom application code to control access.

+If no access controller is specified, OrbitDB will use the default OrbitDBAccessController to grant write access.
+OrbitDBAccessController allows you to list which peers have access.
+If no peers are specified, only the creator of the database will be granted write access.
+The peer's identity.id property is used to grant write access to a database when using OrbitDBAccessController.

-You will now implement this via a simple example that you can build upon in the future.
+Alternatively, you can define your own rules to manage write access.
+You will now implement an access controller using a simple example that can be built upon in the future.

 Add a simple function to the `NewPiecePlease` class: